nestauk/rhodonite/README.rst

 .. end-badges

-A Pythin library for coocurrence networks.
+A Python library for the creation and study of coocurrence networks.

 * Free software: MIT license